 Have you bought into the craze yet?
 We can't quit these colorful buttercream cakes with chocolate dripping oh-so-luxuriously down the sides.

-You can use melted tempered chocolate, confectionary coating or even powdered sugar + extract to get the effect, but the best consistency is with a ganache glaze made from white or dark chocolate.
+You can use melted tempered chocolate, confectionery coating or even powdered sugar and extract to get the effect, but you'll get the best consistency with a ganache glaze made from white or dark chocolate.

 In this case, we went full-on funfetti with white chocolate ganache colored bright party-pink, but you can follow the exact same method using dark chocolate if you prefer.